flowplayer/api-docs/source/includes/_workspace.md

 ----------- | --------------------------------------------
 401         | If authorization fails for your request

-## List Sites
+## List workspaces

-Endpoint for fetching infomation about Sites.
+Endpoint for fetching infomation about workspaces.
 This is only for Flowplayer Admins.

-> Endpoint for fetching infomation about Sites on this platform.
+> Endpoint for fetching infomation about workspaces on this platform.

 ```shell
 curl "https://app.flowplayer.com/accounts/list"